Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-There is a strong relationship between SD and BPL, with BPL frequently serving as a guide for SD development and evaluation.
-The fifth percentile of the BPL should be used as the basis for the seat depth, according to several studies \citep{hossain_anthropometric_2010,sanders_human_1993,oborne_ergonomics_1995,panagiotopoulou_classroom_2004}.
+There is a strong relationship between seat depth (SD) and buttock popliteal length (BPL), with the BPL frequently serving as a guide for SD development and evaluation.
+The fifth percentile of the BPL should be used as the basis for the seat depth, according to several studies \cite{sanders_human_1993,oborne_ergonomics_1995,panagiotopoulou_classroom_2004}.
 This guarantees that the seat backrest can support the lumbar spine without compressing the popliteal surface.
-The seat may not support the thigh when the SD is much shorter than the BPL \citep{castellucci_mismatch_2010}.
-On the other hand, the user might be unable to use the backrest to support their lumbar spine if the SD is larger than the BPL \citep{milanese_school_2004}.
-Accordingly, when SD is either 95\% of BPL or less, there is a mismatch between the SD and BPL \citep{afzan_mismatch_2012,altaboli_anthropometric_2015,dianat_classroom_2013}.
-Equation \ref{eq4} can be used to express the connection between BPL and SD.
+The seat may not support the thigh when the SD is much shorter than the BPL \cite{castellucci_mismatch_2010}.
+However, the user might be unable to use the backrest to support their lumbar spine if the SD is larger than the BPL \cite{milanese_school_2004}.
+Accordingly, when the SD is either 95\% of BPL or less, there is a mismatch between the SD and BPL \cite{afzan_mismatch_2012,altaboli_anthropometric_2015,dianat_classroom_2013}.
+Equation \ref{eq4} can be used to express the connection between BPL and SD: